 More than 200 runners and walkers participate in the Mildura Weir parkrun each Saturday.
-Parkrun is a free, timed, 5km walk/run event held every Saturday morning in hundreds of locations across the world, and has recently commenced in Mildura.
-It relies on volunteers each week to operate.

-Major Belinda and her husband, Captain David Davis, were part of the trial runs of the Mildura Weir parkrun event before it commenced on 2 February this year.
+Parkrun is a free, visible, in the community. timed, 5km walk/run event the world, and has recently relies on volunteers each week husband, Captain David Davis, were part of the trial runs of the Mildura Weir parkrun event before it commenced on 2 February this year.